Chamomile: The Flower That Symbolizes Inner Peace, Patience, and Quiet Strength

 Wrap Up

-It might be available in every grocery store in dried form, but Chamomile deserves to be appreciated as more than a calming tea.
+Although chamomile might be available in every grocery store in dried form, it deserves to be appreciated as more than a calming tea.
 The fresh flowers are full of beauty and fragrance.
-They are among some of the most delicate and attractive daisy-like flowers for a bouquet.
-Even dried on the stem, they can add both fragrance and beauty to any arrangement.
+They are among the most delicate and attractive daisy-like flowers for a bouquet.
+Even dried on the stem, they can add fragrance and beauty to any arrangement.